jdtsmith/speedrect/README.md

 Note that as mentioned many commands can be modified with a prefix (e.g. `M-10 S-right` or `C-u k`).

-## Hints
+## Details and tips

+### What is a rectangle to Emacs?

-A rectangle is just a _region_ (point and mark), specially interpreted.
-While marking rectangles, you can use `x` to cycle point among any of the rectangles four corners.
-This is useful to make changes to the appropriate side of the selected region.
+A rectangle is just a _region_ (point and mark), _specially interpreted_, with a few extra pieces of information to allow the corners of the rectangle to go where point cannot (inside tabs, beyond the ends of lines, etc.).
+While marking rectangles, you can use `x` to cycle point among any of the rectangle's four corners.
+This can be very helpful to make changes on the appropriate side.

-Use calc, it's super-powerful...

 ### Using Calc

+>[!TIP]
+> Use `calc`, it's super-powerful...

-[Calc](https://www.gnu.org/software/emacs/manual/html_mono/calc.html) is an ancient and powerful calculator in emacs with many capabilities, including operating on [matrix data](https://www.gnu.org/software/emacs/manual/html_node/calc/Matrix-Tutorial.html).
-In addition to simple sums, `SpeedRect` offers powerful two-way communication with calc for sending in and yanking out columns of numerical data:
+[`Calc`](https://www.gnu.org/software/emacs/manual/html_mono/calc.html) is an ancient and powerful calculator in emacs with many capabilities, including operating on [matrix data](https://www.gnu.org/software/emacs/manual/html_node/calc/Matrix-Tutorial.html).
+In addition to simple sums, `speedRect` offers powerful _two-way_ communication with `calc` for sending in and yanking out columns of numerical data:

 1. It can send columns of numbers to calc as a _matrix_ (2D array of numbers).
-Once in calc, you can operate on those numbers using a wide array of operations.
+Once in `calc`, you can operate on those numbers using a wide array of operations.
 Many things "just work" on matrices (e.g. `1 +` will add one to all the numbers).
 Others can easily be mapped over matrix elements (e.g. try `v M Q` to map `sqrt` over all elements).
-You can combine columns, change their order, and _much_ more.
+You can combine columns, change their order, transpose matrices, add them, and _much_ more.
-2. Once you have something you're happy with at the top of calc's *stack* (at the bottom of the `*Calculator*` buffer, entry numbered `1:`), you can:
+2. Once you have something you're happy with at the top of `calc`'s *stack* (which shows up at the bottom of the `*Calculator*` buffer, entry numbered `1:`), you can:
     - hit `q` (or other window navigation) to return to your original buffer (where `rectangle-mark-mode` will still be active),
     - adjust the position of your rectangle if needed (`S-left/right` and/or `x` is useful for this; a zero-width rectangle is fine), and
-    - hit `m` to yank the latest matrix from the calc stack into the buffer, replacing the marked rectangle.
+    - hit `m` to yank the latest matrix from the `calc` stack into the buffer, replacing the marked rectangle.

-You don't have to be in the same `rectangle-mark-mode` session you sent data from to yank a matrix from calc.
-As long as the height of your rectangle matches the number of matrix rows, it will just work (or even if not, you'll get a warning).
+You don't have to be in the same `rectangle-mark-mode` session you sent data from to yank a matrix from `calc`.
+As long as the height of your rectangle matches the number of matrix rows, it will just work (and even if not, you'll just get a warning).
 So you can start in one buffer, accumulate a matrix, manipulate it, switch to another buffer, and yank it there.

 > [!NOTE]
-> What you see is what you get in calc.
-The numbers shown in calc will be yanked as they appear on the stack, except `speedrect` automatically omits brackets and expands `...` vector shortening.  `v ,` will remove commas for a cleaner appearance.  `v >` will right align numbers.  `d f` will let you set the number of digits after the decimal.
+> What you see is what you get in `calc`.
+The numbers shown in `calc` will be yanked _as they appear_ on the stack, except `speedrect` automatically omits brackets and expands any `...` vector shortening enabled.  `v ,` will remove commas for a cleaner appearance.  `v >` will right align numbers.  `d f` will let you set the number of digits after the decimal.
 And _many_ more numerical formatting options.

+### Filling text within rectangles

+There are several ways to "fill" content within a rectangle:

+1. `f`: if the marked rectangle is entirely blank, use the last yanked rectangle's contents, filled up to the width of the marked rectangle.
+1. `f`: if the marked rectangle is _not_ blank, use its contents, filling to the width of the rectangle.
+1. `C-u f` or `M-N f` (where `N` is the number of chars wide): use the contents of either the last killed rectangle or the currently marked rectangle to fill to the specified width.
+1. `F`: same as above, except use the currently copied text on the kill ring as the text to fill.

+Option 1 `f` is very useful if you want to fill in two steps:

+1. Mark a rectangular chunk of text and kill it (`k` or `C-u k`, to leave the space it occupies intact), and then
+2. Mark out a blank region and fill the prior rectangle's text there.

+Option 4. `F` is useful if you want to:

+1. Quickly kill some text in a buffer the normal way, e.g. `C-w`, or even take from the system clipboard, then
+2. Fill that text directly into a marked rectangle.
+The contents of the marked rectangle are always replaced (whether blank or not).

+For Option 2 `f`, if you want to _reduce_ the width of an existing filled rectangle, use a prefix to specify it numerically.

+>[!NOTE]
+>When filling rectangle, the _height_ of the rectangle marked for filling is significant.
+It indicates to `speedrect` that the fill box can safely extend that far down without disturbing other rows of data.
+It's normal to mark the full range down to the next row.
+If more rows are needed, `speedrect` will add blank lines.

 ## Commands